deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari's head-duck of agreement had an unconsciously immature, cubbish quirk to it that came naturally when Giymuy engaged her Mother's instincts.
 The Mother-Supreme was now silver from eartip to foot and thoroughly venerable.
 Over the years of working together, her relationship with Regaari had thawed from purely professional, to something of a friendship, but she was still *the* Mother, and when she gave advice, deference was instinctive.

-"I know…" he agreed, reluctantly. "'*Human ideas*, *eroding Gaoian culture*.'
+"I know..." he agreed, reluctantly. "'*Human ideas*, *eroding Gaoian culture*.'
 I've been staying well abreast of the backlash.
-We both have, which is why we've only…talked about it."
+We both have, which is why we've only...talked about it."

 "Even talking about it is '*heresy*', in some camps."